 - The policy often helps reduce out-of-pocket costs that come with healthcare.

-Tricare for Life acts almost like a Medicare supplement plan for Medicare-eligible military personnel and their family.
+TRICARE for Life acts almost like a Medicare supplement plan for Medicare-eligible military personnel and their family.
 The plan can help cover some copayments and deductibles for Medicare, as well as prescription drugs.
-Tricare for Life benefits can significantly reduce your out-of-pocket costs if you qualify.

 - eligible family members